 A reminder letter is just one example.
 You can test and implement models for every single step and every action point in the entire workflow.
 For example, you could also create multiple models to optimise the number of days between various actions, all running in parallel and allowing you to optimise your operations endlessly.
 It is even possible to create models that can use specified criteria to automate the choice between different options for the whole workflow.

 Let’s take another example from accounts receivable collections.
 Imagine that you want to know if, and in what cases, a reminder by text message two days in advance would increase the rate of payment from new accounts.
 To test this, you can simply create two separate workflows: Workflow A with the advance warning via SMS and Workflow B without it.
-Then run a test period in which Workflow A is used half the time and Workflow B the other half.
+Then run a test period in which you use Workflow A half of the time and Workflow B the other half.
 After the training, the system will be able to choose on its own, which complete workflow to follow to get the best results.